CodeGreg1/milestone_1_greg_goodrem/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by Greg Goodrem.

 ### Media

--   All Images were created by the developer or previously owned and used by Balanced Training.
+-   All Images were created by Greg Goodrem or previously owned and used by Balanced Training.